Natchez Bluffs and Under-the-Hill Historic District: History

 The district's primary historic assets are the Natchez landing site ("Under the Hill") and, on the bluff above, a city park area which includes the site of the second French Fort Rosalie, built during 1730–34.
 The landing site area was where the Natchez Trace began.
-The area was frequented by gamblers, river pirates, highwaymen, and prostitutes and was described, in 1810, as a place such that "'...for the size of it, there is not, perhaps in the world, a more dissipated spot.'"
-The fort was renamed Fort Panmure by the British after they took possession following the 1756-1763 Seven Years' War, then later fell into ruin.
+The area was frequented by gamblers, river pirates, highwaymen, and prostitutes, and was described, in 1810, as a place such that "'...for the size of it, there is not, perhaps in the world, a more dissipated spot.'"
+A Kentuckian who arrived in Natchez in 1810 stated at a tavern below the hill, which was aptly named The Kentuckian; he described the main room as "crowded in every corner...with sons of riot and dissipation."

+The fort was renamed Fort Panmure by the British after they took possession following the 1756–1763 Seven Years' War, then later fell into ruin.
 In 1971, the district area included six "dilapidated" brick buildings on Silver Street of uncertain age.

 The Fort Rosalie portion of the district is included in the Natchez National Historical Park.
 A map delineating the district appears on page 15 in its NRHP nomination document.

 The majority of the early Jewish immigrants to Natchez arrived from Alsace–Lorraine and the Kingdom of Bavaria around the 1840s and 1850s, and they gravitated toward merchant roles in dry goods and clothing in the neighborhood of Natchez Under-the-Hill.